debrisapron/debrisapron.github.io/index.md

 ---
-layout: default
+layout: post
-title: DEBRIS APRON
+title: Hello, Cruel World
 ---

 Hi, I'm Matthew aka DEBRIS APRON aka Simon Break.
 I'm a freelance JavaScript / Ruby / Rails / etc developer living between London and Los Angeles.
 I play music as [THE EUROPEAN](http://iamtheeuropean.com).
 I like programming, cooking, nature and pretending to be an elf with a bunch of grown adults.
 You could probably hire me to do some programming or whatever.